wjpark1/MachineLearning/README.md

 3) Run 'python autograder.py' in Terminal from the project directory

 ## Thank You!
 Hopefully, everything goes well.
-If you have any questions or comments, feel free to email me at wjpark@berkeley.edu!
+If you have any questions or comments, feel free to email me at willpark16@gmail.com

 ## Credits
 Brendan Tang